 How to Keep Your Bike Safe

-- Use a U-Lock, which are stronger and harder to break than cables and chains.
+4. Use a U-Lock, Hardened Steel Chain Lock or a Folding Lock, which are stronger and harder to break than cables and chains.

-- Protect your valuable parts and accessories.
-For bicycles with quick-release wheels, lock both wheels and the frame to a secure structure.
-Remove easily detached items, such as packs, pumps and lights before leaving a bicycle unattended.
+6. Do not leave anything on your bike that can be easily removed.
+For bicycles with quick-release wheels, lock both wheels and the frame to the rack.
+Remove easily detached items, such as packs, pumps, lights, and clip on fenders before leaving a bicycle unattended.